Roaring Acres Alpacas

 - Alpacas can - and do - spit!

 - their main form of communication is humming

 - their gestation period is approximately 11.5 months and the babies are called "cria"

 Can we visit anytime?

 No, we have set hours depending on the time of year that we allow guests to visit the animals.
 Current hours will be displayed on Google, Facebook, or on the "Home" page of our website.
 Always check before visiting in case we need to close.
-We allow appointments for groups larger than 10, depending on availability.

-What do we do at the farm?
+What do visitors do at the farm?

 Upon arrival, guests will be greeted at the check in booth and are required to sign a waiver.
 Guests will also be given a safety briefing prior to meeting the alpacas.
 Once these steps are completed, guests will be let into a pasture by a staff member and given a bag of alpaca feed.
 Guests are allowed to feed and interact with the alpacas in this pasture and we will have staff members nearby to answer any questions you may have!

 How much does it cost to visit the farm?

 Visiting the animals is free.
 Donations or a visit to our farm boutique is encouraged!